-We work with {\tt HEALPix} pixelization \citep{healpix} at \Nside=32 (map pixel size of $1.8^{\circ}$).
+We used {\tt HEALPix} pixelization \citep{healpix} at \Nside=32 (map pixel size of $1.8^{\circ}$).
 The resolution of the original maps was degraded applying a cosine filter in harmonic space \citep[see formula (1) in][]{Ritacco2023}.
-We follow the procedure described in Sect.~2.2 of \citet{Ritacco2023} to subtract the synchrotron polarized emission from the maps at 100 and $143$\GHz.
-We have checked that uncertainties in the assumed spectral index of polarized Synchrotron emission \citep[$\beta_S = -3.19\pm0.07$,][]{Ritacco2023} does not affect our results.
-We call raw maps the maps obtained.
+We followed the procedure described in Sect.~2.2 of \citet{Ritacco2023} to subtract the synchrotron polarized emission from the maps at 100 and $143$\GHz.
+We verified that uncertainties in the assumed spectral index of polarized synchrotron emission \citep[$\beta_S = -3.19\pm0.07$,][]{Ritacco2023} do not affect our results.
+We refer to the obtained maps as raw maps.

-We apply the complex polarization formalism of Sect.~\ref{sec:model} by computing variances of residual maps.
-Our methodology is parallel to that of \citet{Ritacco2023}. {We use half-maps (two independent versions of the same map) to compute covariances $\cvar_{\rm raw}$ for \Planck\ data (see Appendix \ref{sec:half-maps}).} Our results cannot be directly matched to those of \citet{Ritacco2023} because the transformation from $Q$ and $U$ to $E$ and $B$ is non-local.
-For most of our data analysis, we use a single mask representing $\fsky=97.3\%$ of the sky, similar to the 97\% mask of \cite{Ritacco2023}.
-Our mask at $\Nside=32$ (Fig.~\ref{fig:masks}) is obtained by removing pixels at Galactic latitude $|b| \le 3\deg$ in the inner Galaxy ($-90\deg \le l\le 90\deg$), as well as all pixels within $4\deg$ of the Crab pulsar.
-For certain plots, lower values of $\fsky$ will be used (see Fig.~\ref{fig:masks}): those masks are obtained by removing pixels from the 97.3\% mask, ordered by decreasing optical depth $\tau_{353}$ at 353\GHz.
+We applied the complex polarization formalism of Sect.~\ref{sec:model} by computing the variances of residual maps.
+Our methodology follows that of \citet{Ritacco2023}. {We used half-maps (two independent versions of the same map) to compute covariances, $\cvar_{\rm raw}$, for the \Planck\ data (see Appendix \ref{sec:half-maps}).} Our results cannot be compared directly with those of \citet{Ritacco2023} because the transformation from $Q$ and $U$ to $E$ and $B$ is non-local.
+For most of our data analysis, we used a single mask representing $\fsky=97.3\%$ of the sky, similar to the 97\% mask of \cite{Ritacco2023}.
+Our mask at $\Nside=32$ (Fig.~\ref{fig:masks}) was obtained by removing pixels at Galactic latitude $|b| \le 3\deg$ in the inner Galaxy ($-90\deg \le l\le 90\deg$), as well as all pixels within $4\deg$ of the Crab pulsar.
+For certain plots, lower values of $\fsky$ were used (see Fig.~\ref{fig:masks}); these masks were obtained by removing pixels from the 97.3\% mask, ordered by decreasing optical depth, $\tau_{353}$, at 353\GHz.